cfstcyr/python-base/README.md

     genai: GenAISettings = GenAISettings()
 ```

-#### Use the settings
+**Using Settings:**

-To use the settings, you can import the `get_settings` function and call it to get the settings.
+- Import and call `get_settings()` to access settings.

-However, while a cached function (acting as a singleton) is useful to access the settings, it can be problematic when testing the application.

-To avoid this, it is recommended to pass the settings as a parameter to the function that needs it.
-This way, you can easily mock the settings in your tests.
+- For testability, pass settings as parameters to functions instead of relying on singletons.

 ```python
 from app.settings import get_settings, Settings